Back in winter of 2016, I learned how to ski and, most importantly, how to avoid turning into an icicle while doing so.

 However, I learned with the right clothing, just about any type of weather is doable, even -30 degrees!
 Even if you’re buying a new winter wardrobe like I was, it doesn’t have to break the bank.

-I think I’ve got it down now, so without further ado,
+I think I’ve got it down now, so I’m here to help you pack too.

 Your Ski Jacket is worth spending some money on in order to get something of quality.
 In all of my winter packing lists, I suggest spending money on shoes and jackets while going cheap on the rest if you’re on a budget.
 Ideally, the ski jacket will be completely waterproof and will last several seasons.”
 Remember the saying, “buy cheap, buy twice.”